milesnature/html-notes-python/README.md

 HTML is ubiquitous, flexible, and simple to maintain.

 I am toying with the notion of an SFA (Single File Application).
 A lightweight, highly performant, single purpose variant of the SPA.
 No frameworks, no dependencies, no bloat.
+"What about all of these files?", you may ask.
+They are split out to make life easier (see Basic Anatomy).
+However, this page could easily be converted into a single, static html file including all the content, CSS, and Javascript (inline).

 The latest CSS and JS was leveraged whenever possible because my personal requirements do not include comprehensive backwards compatibility and (to be honest) it's more fun that way.

+I am re-evaluating popular UX conventions:

-I am reevaluating the pointer cursor.
-I had always believed that anything clickable should have a pointer cursor.
-However, after reading some arguments against it, I've changed my mind.
+* Does everything clickable need a pointer cursor?
+I had always felt it did.
+However, after reading some arguments against it, I'm not so sure.
 Less is more.
 The closer to default functionality the better.

-I am also reevaluating modals.
-I've removed all of these ancient, unwieldy relics of the past.
-They're bad for accessibility, visually disruptive, and no longer relevant.
+* How effective/helpful are hover effects?
+Should they be dramatic or subtle?
+I suspect they are marginally helpful and should be very subtle or left out.
+* Are modals good UX?
+I've spent years implementing them for companies that believed they were.
+They are bad for accessibility, visually disruptive, troublesome to implement (style), and awkward in mobile.
 My new strategy is to avoid them whenever possible.

-"What about all of these files?", you may ask.
-They are split out to make life easier (see Basic Anatomy).
-However, this page could easily be converted into a single, static html file including all the content, CSS, and Javascript (inline).

 ## The Future
 I wrote this tool for myself which means future development will be limited to my whimsical desires and needs.
-This could change with increased interest from additional advocates.
+This could change with increased interest.
 * Make this easier to use for non-technical folks.
   * Enable updates to config from browser.
   * Enable users to create, delete, and rename the notes in their repository from the browser.